Health insurance letters (CAK)

 This is somewhat confusing.
 If you’re a student that isn’t breaking any rules by not taking out Dutch health insurance, then why are you still receiving this letter?
 The CAK does not distinguish between those who legally or illegally are without Dutch insurance.

 If you’ve checked and made sure that you don’t need Dutch insurance, then you need to show the CAK that you are exempt from the requirement to be insured with a Dutch provider.
 There are two ways to do this.
-You must do so within three (3) months.
-Otherwise you will get a hefty fine from the CAK of about €400.
+You must do so within 3 months from the date of the letter.
+Otherwise, you will get a hefty fine from the CAK of about €500.

-2. There are two ways to get the assessment; both can be found through the following link.
+2. There are two ways to get the assessment, both can be found through the following link.

 What happens if I ignore the letter?

-Once the CAK letter arrives, you will only have 3 months to fill out and send off the form, otherwise you will have to pay a fine of approximately €400.
+Once the CAK letter arrives, you will only have 3 months to fill out and send off the form, otherwise you will have to pay a fine of approximately €500.
 After this fine, another letter arrives, and you again have 3 months to send off the form and prove you don’t need Dutch health insurance.
-If you fail to do this again, the fine is doubled to over €800!
+If you fail to do this again, the fine is doubled to over €1000!
 This means it is much easier to send them the form now and not have to worry about any fines.

 A lot of students don’t read the CAK letter or don’t receive the letter because they didn’t notify the municipality about a new address.
 This does not mean that the fines disappear, they just keep doubling every 3 months.